lawnjelly/godot-format/README.md

 ### WARNING

 __This program is DESTRUCTIVE, be sure to commit your code as a backup BEFORE running godot format.
 BE SURE to test on a test folder the first time you use it, to make sure you understand how to use.
-Running it in the wrong folder could be *very bad*, although it creates backups they would need to be restored manually.__
+Running it in the wrong folder with the sure option could be *very bad*.
+Although it creates backups they would need to be restored manually.__

 This simple program (linux only so far, feel free to #define windows file functions) automatically edits files to pass Godot static checks.
 It does the changes that clang format cannot.